alopez/alopez.github.com/prospective.md

 I am looking for PhD students to work on the above topics in the current admissions cycle  (applications due 7th of January, 2026), to start in September 2026.
 I generally expect to advise students with an engaged second supervisor or co-supervisor, possibly in a different department.
 It's great if you have an idea about other academics you are interested in working with.
 But it's ok if you don't; I might be able to recommend someone.

 Interest in NLP has exploded, and as a result, I'm not able to respond personally to every prospective student who is interested in working with me.
 In fact, there's a good chance that you're reading this because I referred you to this page.
 I don't do this to discourage you---please apply!
 I wrote this advice page to help you: it summarizes the advice that I used to discuss with applicants individually, and I keep it up-to-date.

-### Naming me as a potential supervisor on your application

-Many prospective students ask whether they can name me as a supervisor.
-Yes, please list me as a potential supervisor if the research topics below look interesting to you.
-When you name me as a potential supervisor, your application will be routed to me during the admissions process.

-You can name multiple potential supervisors on your application, and this is generally a good idea, since many of my colleagues have overlapping interests, and in practice we often share applications with each other.
-But don't list everyone indiscriminately---list only those whose interests are genuinely matched to yours.

-### General advice on the research proposal

-To apply, you must write a research proposal.
-The School of Informatics advises you to contact prospective supervisors prior to applying, to discuss the topic of your proposal.
-Unfortunately, **I cannot advise you on your research proposal** due to the sheer number of applicants interested in natural language processing.
-But if you name me as a potential supervisor, then your application will then be routed to me and I will read your proposal during the normal admissions cycle, which takes place early in the calendar year.

-Some applicants stress over the research proposal because they worry that they need to commit to a four-year plan before even starting the PhD.
-Don't worry about this: **your research proposal is not a contract**.
-I realize that your interests will change over the course of a PhD, and even between the time of the application and your first day of a PhD program.

-At the same, **take the research proposal seriously!** The proposal is an exercise in persuasion and scientific communication.
-It should convince the admissions committee that you can find interesting research questions and plausible ways to answer them.
-Pick a question that you think is interesting and show that it is worthwhile, unanswered, and possibly answerable within a few years.
-To show that it’s unanswered, use evidence from the current research literature.
-To show that it might be answerable, sketch a plausible 2--3 page plan for answering it.
-(A longer proposal is not more impressive.)
-I understand that your interests and plans will change over the course of a PhD, so nothing you write is set in stone.
-It’s just the opening of a conversation about your interests.
-I also realize that you may not have written anything like this before, and that not everyone has the same access to opportunities.
-I am looking for something that shows you've done the best you can with the opportunities available to you.

 ### How to apply